What Is Self-Service BI & What Are Its Benefits?

 Modern BI software lets users connect seamlessly to many different data sources and then combine these data in one place for comprehensive analysis.
 Data sources may include Azure Synapse, Google BigQuery, Box, Sharepoint, Google Drive, One Drive, Microsoft Analysis Services, Microsoft SQL Server, CRM, and many more.
 Some embedded analytics platforms also offer a feature called “in-memory data source”, which lets users directly connect to a data source that the software doesn’t support out of the box.

-Professional self-service BI tools will ensure that users to be able to easily select data fields from the tables within the data source and simply drag-and-drop into separate sections and instantly build beautiful data visualizations.
+Professional self-service BI tools will ensure that users are able to easily select data fields from the tables within the data source and simply drag and drop them into separate sections and instantly build beautiful data visualizations.

 Predefined Dashboard Templates

 Dashboards are embedded analytics tools that visually display data patterns for analysis, presentation, and easy understanding.
 Dashboards can consist of pie graphs or charts, bar or line graphs, scatter plots, color-coded maps, or any other kind of visual data presentation.
 Some of their key features include drag-and-drop capabilities, data blending features, and database plug-ins.